mison22/training-plans/README.md

 - ✅ You want to work with microservices architecture
 - ✅ You enjoy working with multiple Python frameworks
 - ✅ You have 7-8 hours/day available for intensive study

+### **Choose Go Backend Intensive if:**
+- ✅ You want to master high-performance backend development
+- ✅ You're interested in cloud-native and microservices architecture
+- ✅ You want to work with concurrent and distributed systems
+- ✅ You're targeting companies using Go (Google, Docker, Kubernetes)
+- ✅ You want to build scalable, performant backend systems

 ### **Choose Full Stack Intensive if:**
 - ✅ You want to build complete applications